Before Its Time: Rodgers and Hammerstein's 1997 "Cinderella"

-Fans are calling for Cinderella to be added to Disney+'s massive selection of nostalgic '90s movies.
+Fans are calling for Cinderella to be added to the massive selection of nostalgic '90s movies on Disney+.

 It's hard to be proud of the '90s.